TFLORES318/EventTrackerProject/README.md

 - Data aggregation is displayed at the top of the page.
 A function was made to add the total number of pages read from the mystery genre, this being my favorite book genre.

+#### Week 3
+- The front end of this program was built with HTML and Typescript through the framework model of Angular.

+-  The program contains a model, component which contains the html and typescript, service and pipe.

+- The angular program displays full CRUD - it uses Cross Origin to connect from it's port to the port that is handling the database from last week.

+- This front end differs from last week - when a user comes to the main page, the book list is displayed as a table with bootstrap implementation.

+- The create new book form is at the bottom of the screen and has bootstrap implementation.

+- When a book row is clicked, the book details will display.
+Bootstrap is implemented in both unordered lists displaying the book information.

+- A user can edit, delete or view all books from this page.

+- When a user decides to edit a page, another form is displayed on a new view with all inputs pre-populated.

+- The pipe implementation separates the books by genre.

 ## API Endpoints

 | Returns     | Verb           | URI           | Description    |